wa8w1r3/land-river/README.md

 ## Step by step setup instructions

-1. Install docker if not installed
-2. Pull this repository from GitHub
 3. Go to apps folder and run to avoid permission related problems:
    `sudo chmod -R +x fabric-network`
 4. Go to apps/fabric-network and run to pull fabric images from docker hub: